Ariana Grande Delivers Encore Performance In ‘Final Fantasy Brave Exvius’

 — Ariana Grande (@ArianaGrande) April 10, 2017

-The updated “Dangerous Woman Tour” event has new ELT (elite) stages that have been added for those who already ran through the event previously, along with several fun pieces of Ariana-themed equipment for the character.
+The updated “Dangerous Woman Tour” event has new ELT (elite) stages that have been added to present a challenge for more experienced players, and everyone at all skill levels have the chance to pick up several fun pieces of Ariana-themed equipment for the character.

 In addition to Ariana’s encore in-game performance, those playing the game who are 18 years of age and older have the option to enter a contest to win VIP tickets to see Ariana Grande on tour in Paris for the show on June 7.
-To enter, players have to run through the “Dangerous Woman Tour” stage, which can be obtained after completing the main Entrance stage and it can also be played on the Easy difficulty setting.
+To enter, players have to run through the “Dangerous Woman Tour” stage, which can be obtained after completing the main Entrance stage.
+Difficulty is not a factor, so it can be played on the Easy setting.

-To enter the contest, players must follow these steps outlined by Square Enix and gumi.
+To enter the contest, players are advised to follow these steps outlined by Square Enix and gumi.

 1. “Players need to take a screenshot of their party while battling the Dangerous Woman Tour dungeon boss, Resentful Noise Spirit.”